Udit063/Dynammic_programming/DP_on_stocks/Buy_Sell_Stock_II/Space_Optimization.md

-# Buy and Sell Stock II using using Space Optimization Approach
+# Buy and Sell Stock II using Space Optimization Approach

 ## Approach